ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 related extensions.

 Clients obtain the Issuer public key directly from the Origin using the process described in {{AUTHSCHEME}}.
-Clients MAY apply some form of consistency check to determine if this public key is consistent and correct for the specified Issuer.
+Clients can apply some form of consistency check to determine if this public key is consistent and correct for the specified Issuer.
 See {{?CONSISTENCY=I-D.privacypass-key-consistency}} for example mechanisms.
 Depending on the deployment, the Attester might assist the Client in applying these consistency checks across clients.
 See
 {{rotation-and-consistency}} for more information.
+Failure to apply a consistency check can allow Client-specific keys to impact the Client anonymity set.
+See {{rotation-and-consistency}} for more details.

 Depending on the use case, issuance may require some form of Client anonymization service, similar to an IP-hiding proxy, so that Issuers cannot learn information about Clients.
-This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, such as through the use of an IP-hiding proxy service like Tor.
+This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, such as through the use of an IP-hiding proxy service like Tor
+{{Dingledine2004}}.
 In general, Clients SHOULD minimize or remove identifying information where possible when invoking the issuance protocol.

 Issuers MUST NOT issue tokens for Clients through untrusted Attesters.
 This is important because the Attester's role is to vouch for trust in